raphaeldealmeida/stock-manager/README.md

 `npm run serve`

-For run the tests e2e you need `php artisan serve` before.
+For run the tests e2e you need `php artisan serve` and `npm run serve` before.
 Each execution the database will be refreshed

-`cypress:chrome`
+`npm run cypress:chrome`

 Whether this works, http://localhost:8080 will show up.